Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    Kernel.ReturnMem(returnmax:bool) -> number

-Returns the amount of system memory or the used amount of memoryThe amount of memory you want to deallocate in bytes :raw-html:`<br />`
-``returnmax`` The toggle value for what it returns. :raw-html:`<br />` ``┗━>`` If ``true`` is provided, it returns the amount of memory the system has. :raw-html:`<br />` ``┗━>`` If nothing or ``false`` is provided, it returns the amount of used system memory. :raw-html:`<br />`
+Returns the amount of system memory or the used amount of memory. :raw-html:`<br />` ``returnmax`` The toggle value for what it returns. :raw-html:`<br />` ``┗━>`` If ``true`` is provided, it returns the amount of memory the system has. :raw-html:`<br />` ``┗━>`` If nothing or ``false`` is provided, it returns the amount of used system memory. :raw-html:`<br />`